aws-samples/serverless-patterns/stepfunction-invoke-private-apigateway-customdomain/README.md

 6. Note the outputs from the SAM deployment process.
 These contain the resource names and/or ARNs which are used for testing.

-7. **Imp Note** : Once the stack is deployed, Create a 'A' record in your Public Route53 hosted zone for the 'Domainname' with below target:
+7. **Important Note** : Once the stack is deployed, Create a 'A' record in your Public Route53 hosted zone for the 'Custom Domain Name' with below target:

         a) Target type - alias
-        b) Alis - VPC Endpoint
+        b) Choose endpoint - Alias to VPC Endpoint
+        c) Choose region - select your AWS region
-        c) Endpoint - select the VPC Endpoint which is attached to your Private API.
+        d) Choose Endpoint - select the VPC Endpoint which is attached to your Private REST API.
 Eg: vpce-1123444556666-avx567.execute-api.<AWS-region>.vpce.amazonaws.com

 ## How it works

-* Start the Standard Workflow using the `start-execution` api command with a JSON input payload.
+* Start the AWS Step Function workflow using the `start-execution` api command or from AWS Step Function console.
-* The Workflow directly invokes the third-party API.
-* EventBridge API Connection is used for the authentication of the third-party API.
+* The state machine will invoke the Private REST API gateway custom domain from the State - "Call HTTPS APIs" using Amazon EventBridge connection.

 Please refer to the architecture diagram below: